List of excepted hereditary peers

-By convention, whole-House elections elect members of the same affiliation as the departed peer.
+By convention, whole-House elections elected members of the same affiliation as the departed peer.

-These numbers elected by each group reflected the relative strengths of the parties among hereditary peers in 1999; this allocation has remained unchanged since then.
-The fifteen peers elected by the whole House were intended to provide a group of experienced members ready to serve as deputy speakers or other officers.
+These numbers elected by each group reflected the relative strengths of the parties among hereditary peers in 1999; this allocation remained unchanged.

+Candidature for both the 1999 elections and subsequent by-elections were restricted to peers in the Peerages of England, Scotland, Great Britain and the United Kingdom.
+Peers in the Peerage of Ireland were only eligible for election if they held a title in one of the other peerages, but if successful they could use their Irish peerage title as a member of the House.

-A small number of hereditary peers sit in the Lords by virtue of their being granted life peerages (see listing).
+A small number of hereditary peers have sat in the Lords by virtue of their being granted life peerages (see listing) without having been excepted hereditary peers.
 These are not listed below.

-In 2024, the Starmer ministry put forth the House of Lords (Hereditary Peers) Bill, which would expel the hereditary peers from the House.
+The House of Lords (Hereditary Peers) Act 2026, which excluded the hereditary peers from the House at the end of the 2024–2026 parliamentary session, was passed in March 2026 after a compromise with the Conservative party which would allow some of their hereditary peers as well as some crossbench hereditary peers to remain in the house as life peers.

 Ex officio members

 Earl Marshal

 The Earl Marshal is an hereditary post held by the Duke of Norfolk.